jairus-c/snowdiff-cli/README.md

 - Shape comparison
   - Compares the difference in the columns and row counts
 - Numeric comparison
-  - Gets the five-number descriptive statistics of both resulting tables and runs a simple percent difference / absolute difference across all values
+  - Gets the five-number descriptive statistics of both resulting tables and runs a simple percent difference across all values, and calculates the mean
   - __The closer the mean of these differences is to 0, the better__
 - Categorical comparison
   - Gets the frequency ratio of each unique categorical value in a column of one table and divdes it by the same value of the second table